Subodh-Bny/Subodh-Bny/README.md

 <h1 align="center">Hi 👋, I'm Subodh</h1>
-<h3 align="center">a budding web developer with a deep love for creating elegant and efficient solutions using code.
+<h3 align="center">A budding web developer with a deep love for creating elegant and efficient solutions using code.
 I thrive on challenges and am constantly seeking to expand my skill set in the ever-evolving world of web development.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">